creamwaffle/project_wat_should_I_call_it/README.md

 -anonymous
 -proper pairing..

+who are we targeting(wat kind of ppl are our potential users)?
 How do we make money from this business(develop a business model)?
 Whats the minimum people we need on board for start up?
 Lots of legal issue?